 Segmentation and Targeting

-Usually, travel influencers target a particular traveller segment and demographic.
+Usually, travel influencers target a particular traveler segment and demographic.
 Often, this demographic resembles the influencer the most.
-For example, a family travel influencer will have a family of their own whom they’ll include feedback and experiences of when it comes to producing content for other similar families.
+For example, a family travel influencer will have a family of their own whom they’ll include the feedback and experiences of when it comes to producing content for other similar families.
 Other than that, travel influencers come in all shapes and sizes, likes and dislikes.
-From teenage travel influencers to couples, thrill-seekers to senior citizens, and oddly enough, even a 1-year old baby traveller.
+From teenage travel influencers to couples, thrill-seekers to senior citizens, and oddly enough, even a 1-year-old baby traveler.